heyimdima/Embedded-2D-Platform-Game/README.md

-# SWE-450-Milestone 2 Source Code by Dima Bondar
+# SWE-450-Milestone 2 by Dima Bondar